Summer Camp at Camp Turrell

 WINTER, SPRING, SUMMER & FALL CAMP TURRELL HAS IT ALL!!!

-Camp Turrell has been the ultimate site for Boy Scout camping for over thirty five years.
+Camp Turrell is the ultimate site for Boy Scout camping, and this season is celebrating its 45th year anniversary!
 The camp is located in the foothills of the Catskill Mountains.
 With easy access to the Delaware River and other local attractions, Camp Turrell is perfectly located to offer a well-rounded challenge second to none, for Boy Scout Troops, Venture Crews, and Sea Scout Ships.
 And with excellent sailing on our 95-acre lake and extensive mountain biking trails, Camp Turrell offers a great program on the trails and rivers as well as in camp.

 Reserve on Site online Today!